jsuereth/sauerkraut/README.md

 It's the circle of data:
 ```
-< Source >        <format>        <shape> <memory> <shape>      <format>        < Destination >
+   Source   =>     format    =>  shape => memory =>  shape  =>   format    =>   Destination

 [PickleData] => PickleReader => Builder[T] => T => Writer[T] => PickleWriter => [PickleData]
 ```

-Core:
+This, hopefully, means we can reuse a lot of logic betwen various formats with light loss to efficiency.

+*Note:  This library is not measuring performance yet.*

+### Shape layer
+The Shape layer is responsible for extracting Scala types into known shapes that can be used for serialization.
+These shapes, current, are `Collection`, `Structure` and `Primitive`.
+Custom shapes can be created in terms of these three shapes.

+The Shape layer defines these three classes:
+- `sauerkraut.core.Writer[T]`:
-- Writer[T]:  Can translate a value into write* calls of Primitive, Structure or Collection.
+  Can translate a value into write* calls of Primitive, Structure or Collection.
-- Builder[T]:  Accepts values and places them into a Builder for type T.  Can report information used to drive pickler format.

-Formats:
+- `sauerkraut.core.Builder[T]`:
+  Can accept an incomiing stream of collections/structures/primitives and build a value of T from them.
+- `sauerkraut.core.Buildable[T]`:
+  Can provide a `Builder[T]` when asked.

+### Format layer
+The format layer is responsible for mapping sauerkraut shapes (`Collection`, `Structure`, `Primitive`) into the underlying format.
+Not all shapes in sauerkraut will map exactly to underlying formats, and so each format may need to adjust/tweak incoming data as appropriate.

+The format layer has these primary classes:

-- PickleReader:  Can load data and push it into a Builder of type T
+- `sauerkraut.format.PickleReader`:  Can load data and push it into a Builder of type T
-- PickleWriter:  Accepts pushed structures/collections/primitives and places it into a Pickle
+- `sauerkraut.format.PickleWriter`:  Accepts pushed structures/collections/primitives and places it into a Pickle

+### Source Layer
+The `source` layer is allowed to be any type that a format wishes to support.
+Inputs and outputs are provided to the API via these two classes:

+- `sauerkraut.format.PickleReaderSupport[Input, Format]`:
+  A given of this instance will allow the `PickleReader` to be constructed from a type of input.
+- `sauerkraut.format.PickleWriterSupport[Output,Format]`:
+  A given of this instance will allow `PickleWriter` to be constructed from a type of output.

+This layer is designed to support any type of input and output, not just an in-memory store (like a Json Ast) or a streaming input.
+Formats can define what types of input/output (or execution environment) they allow.

+## Writing a new format.

+New formats are expected to provide the "format" + "source" layer implementations they require.

+TODO - a bit more here.

-# Pickling Core Concepts
+## Core Concepts TODO list
-A list of concepts within Scala types that must be supported in the pickler library.

 - [X] Builder/Writer
   - [X] Primitive Types
   - [X] Collections